americanexpress/one-app/docs/recipes/Deploying-Modules.md

 ### Creating your Deploy Action

 This deploy action uses Zeit's `now-cli` which you will need a [token from Now](https://zeit.co/account/tokens).
 The below action runs whenever a release is created or a push to master occurs.
-This will create
+The `now` command already comes available within GitHub actions, due to this you do not need to install this or add it to your `package.json`.

 ```yml
 name: Deploy